IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 7. Comment out previous routes and define a route that must begin with /Public but otherwise matches any controller/action with no default and unit test

 8. Comment out previous routes and define a route the controller name must begin with 'X' but otherwise matches any controller/action with no default and unit test

+9. Comment out previous routes and remap old URL /Shop to /Customer but leave the action dynamic and unit test